Skip to site menu

 • Whether or not retreatments (if necessary) are covered in the fee

-• The skill, reputation, and experience of your surgeon
+• The skill, reputation, and experience of your refractive surgeon

 • The community and area of the country you live in